zearp/Nucintosh/README.md

 It works really well.
 So good I have set the power setting in the BIOS to max performance.
 It idles around 35-40c (with undervolt) which is just fine considering my ambient temperature is around 25c.
 When put under load it doesn't get anywhere near 80c.
 I've ran the matrix test from ```stress-ng``` for a while and it stayed [stable around 70c](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_cooling.png) the whole test.
 With some of the other tests it ran hotter and also used more power, 35 watts sustained.
 A quick [5 minutes Intel XTU](https://github.com/zearp/Nucintosh/blob/master/Stuff/passive_intel_xtu_5m.png) stress test show similar results.
 Settling around 75c.
 Even with increased wattage it never needed to thermal throttle which is great!

 My only complaint is the rough finish.
 I wish they would've skipped on those cheeks and spend the money saved on a smooth finish, but thats besides the point of this thing.
 The silence is worth the occasional scratch.

+## Todo
++ Go by every single relevant OpenCore config option and make sure it is set correctly (~21% done)
++ Get rid of FakePCIID.kext and do what it does with a config entry or ACPI patch, feel free to submit a PR
++ Link to my [OptiHack repo](https://github.com/zearp/OptiHack) which has much more information that also applies to the NUC
++ Better README.md -- maybe merge above repo and this one's information into a gitbook and only keep install instructions here

 ## Credits
 + https://github.com/acidanthera